-The District's response to the findings identified in our audit are described in the accompanying schedule of findings and corrective action plan.
-We did not subject the District's responses to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the finding identified in our audit and described in corrective action plan.
+The District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-Purpose of this Report
+Purpose of This Report

-This report only describes the scope of our internal control and compliance testing and our testing results, and does not opine on the effectiveness of the District's internal control or on compliance.
-This report is an integral part of an audit performed under Government Auditing Standards in considering the District's internal control and compliance.
-Accordingly, this report is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control and compliance.
+Accordingly, this communication is not suitable for any other purpose.

-Keith Faber Auditor of State Columbus, Ohio December 8, 2022
+Keith Faber Auditor of State Columbus, Ohio April 18, 2023